CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/Install-NetQ-Agents-on-CL.md

 weight: 290
 toc: 5
 ---
-After installing your NetQ software, you should install the NetQ 3.2.1 Agents on each switch you want to monitor.
+After installing your NetQ software, you should install the NetQ {{<version>}} Agents on each switch you want to monitor.
 NetQ Agents can be installed on switches running:

 - Cumulus Linux version 3.3.2-3.7.x
 - Cumulus Linux version 4.0.0 and later